Headaches and TMJ-TMD Relief

 Hearing problems or ringing in the ears (tinnitus)

-Locked jaw, which makes it difficult to open or close your mouth
+Locked jaw, which makes it almost impossible to open and close your mouth

 Clicking or grating sensation when opening and closing your mouth